Autorización de Regreso

 TIE Application Proof

-TIE Renewals: bring proof that you have successfully submitted the initial part of your TIE renewal application (a stamped EX-00 form).
+TIE Renewals: bring proof that you have successfully submitted the initial part of your TIE renewal application.
+This is called a “Resguardo” (the stamped EX-00 form).
 Send the original and a copy.

 Initial TIE Applications: bring proof that you have successfully completed the Toma de Huellas appointments.
 Send the original and a copy.
 Similar to the renewals, you may have a stamped EX-17 form or a confirmation form.